 2. Ask Ethical and Lawful Interview Questions

 When it comes time to interview the applicants, you’ll need to be careful about which questions you ask during the interview.
 Whether in a written application or an in-person interview, it is illegal to ask about the applicant’s age, sexual orientation, marital status, religion, or race.
 Additionally, any questions pertaining to a physical, emotional, or mental handicap can only be asked if the applicant needs special accommodations for performing the job tasks.

 The U.S. Department of Labor and the Equal Employment Opportunity Commission can provide more information on federal laws regarding interviewing and employment, including what types of questions you can ask.

 Before you make the applicant a formal job offer, it’s important to check their references.
 Ask for at least three references.
 At least two should be professional and one can be personal.
 These references should be people who can speak to the applicant’s experience, work ethic, and professionalism while helping endorse the applicant’s character.

 When contacting references, make your questions as objective as possible.
 When speaking to professional references, ask questions that relate specifically to the candidate’s job duties and performance.
-And remember, forms of discrimination that are applicable to interviewing also apply to reference checks, so make sure your questions are ethical and lawful.
+And re, forms of discrimination that are applicable to interviewing also apply to reference checks, so make sure your questions are ethical and lawful.